What's Up with Love?: Plot

 The secret friendship causes changes in Cinta's behaviour, resulting in problems with Cinta's group of girlfriends.
-She starts to regularly lie to her friends in order to spend more time with Rangga.
+She starts to regularly lie to her friends to spend more time with Rangga.
 The problem reaches its climax when Cinta ignores Alya's desperate request to talk with her because she is going on a date with Rangga.
 When she comes home, she is told that Alya is in the hospital because she attempted suicide.
 At the hospital, the friends realize that Cinta has been lying all along, straining their friendship.
 Thinking it was all her fault, Cinta then shuts Rangga out, hurting him.
 When Alya recovers, she discusses Rangga with Cinta, which Karmen, Maura, and Milly overhear and finally discover the formerly budding relationship between Cinta and Rangga.
 Cinta apologizes to them and Maura advises her to forget Rangga.

 Cinta does so, and goes on with her life.
 Meanwhile, Karmen sees Rangga give Mr. Wardiman a goodbye hug.
 Noticing that Cinta has turned quiet and uncommunicative, her friends realize the error of their ways and Cinta confesses that she is in love with Rangga, but is not ready to admit it.
 Karmen tells her she doesn't have much time since she saw Rangga leave.
 Mr. Wardiman tells the girls that Rangga is heading to the airport.
 In a rush, they force their nerdy schoolmate Mamet to lend his car so they can go to the airport.
 Cinta manages to catch Rangga, as he and his father are moving to New York City.
 They profess their love for each other and share a kiss, but Rangga has to go, leaving Cinta heartbroken.
 Before departing, Rangga gives Cinta a book and tells her to read the last page.
 They bid each other one last farewell, and he boards the plane.

 In the car, Cinta reads the last page, which contains a poem Rangga wrote about her.
 The last line says that he will return before the full moon.
 Suddenly, the girls freak out when they realize they have left Mamet at the airport.